AFTER HOURS

 For Raptors, Vultures and Great Blue Herons:

-For all other counties around us, if you have picked up the animal, please keep it in a box, in a warm, dry and dark place away from pets and children and DO NOT offer it any food or water.
+If you have picked up the animal, please keep it in a box, in a warm, dry and dark place away from pets and children and DO NOT offer it any food or water.
 Do NOT put these birds on heat.
 Warm, ambient air is all they need.

 Do not attempt to handle great blue herons, they are incredibly dangerous.